• Skip to main content

 Ingredients to make conchas on a white countertop.

 • The butter has to be either room temperature or melted.
-Cold gets old, and it won’t fold when mixing.
+Cold won’t fold when mixing.

 • Instead of evaporated milk, you can substitute for regular milk.

-• Add all of the ingredients to a mixer EXCEPT for the flour.
+• Add all of the dough ingredients to the bowl of a stand mixer EXCEPT FOR THE FLOUR.

 • Mix on a low-medium speed.